Estimation of time-varying treatment effects using marginal structural models dependent on partial treatment history: Simulation studies

 \section{Simulation studies}

-In this section, we conduct three simulations for the normal outcome (Section \ref{subsec: simnorm}) and one simulation for the time-to-event outcome (Section \ref{subsec: simsurv}) to assess the empirical performance of our proposed methods.
-For each of the four scenarios, we run 1000 simulations and evaluate performance from two perspectives: (i) selecting $m^*$ and (ii) estimating $\theta^{(K)}$ or $\eta^{(K)}$.
+In this section, we conduct simulation studies to assess the empirical performance of our proposed methods.
+For each of the six simulations, we run 1000 simulations and evaluate performance from two perspectives: (i) selecting $m^*$ and (ii) estimating $\theta^{(K)}$.